 A PoC capable terminals should support the capability to produce audio tones, e.g., to indicate a new PoC call has arrived or an error has occurred

-In-call messages, e.g., tones, system’s greetings and other messages, shall be possible during a PoC session.
+In-call messages, e.g., tones, system’s greetings and other messages, shall be possible during a PoC Session.

-Each PoC user should be identified by an alphanumeric string on the handset.
+Each PoC User should be identified by an alphanumeric string on the handset.

-The last PoC group or other PoC user with which the PoC user had a PoC session should remain as the default on the display of the PoC terminal after the session has ended.
+The last PoC group or other PoC User with which the PoC User had a PoC Session should remain as the default on the display of the PoC terminal after the session has ended.

 The PoC capable terminal should have a speaker in addition to the earpiece and provide a button for the user to toggle between the two.